Andrew Grant Postgraduate Scholarships

-All scholarship applicants will be contacted with the outcome by late May 2022.
-The successful applicants will be announced on the ECA website at the start of the 2022-2023 academic year.
+All scholarship applicants will be contacted with the outcome by late June 2023.

 Please note: The Andrew Grant PG Scholarship cannot be held alongside any other ECA scholarship funding.
 But can be held alongside external funding, including Government funded Postgraduate Loans (SAAS or PGL).

 Please contact the ECA Postgraduate Team if you have any questions about the application process.

 If you have an academic enquiry please contact the School Postgraduate Director or Programme Director of the programme you wish to apply for (please see the Degree Finder programme page for contact details).